December Winter Conditioning Runs: 4-6 miles - May Valley Loop (Squak Mountain)

 Meet at 6:00 am at Squak Mountain State Park trailhead just off of SE May Valley Road at the south end of the park.
 Following introductions, description of route and current trail conditions, plan to start running at 6:10 am.
 Outhouse in parking lot.
 Discover Pass required.

-We will follow a counter-clockwise loop for ~5.8 miles total distance with 1,700 ft elevation gain, covering Equestrian Loop, Squak Mountain Road SE, Horse Connector, and May Valley Loop trails.
+We will start going up the Squak Mountain Road SE (service road) to Equestrian Loop and continue down on it till we get to the Squak Mountain Road SE, and down to the parking lot.
 We will look to do an avg pace of 4 mph: moderate to fast (depending on group comfort) hike uphill and 4.5-5.0 mph straighaway and downhill.
 Please bring headlamp since we will be starting in the dark!

 For a complete description of trail running with the Mountaineers, please consult the Trail Running Standards.